 There are plenty of kid-friendly recipes and the snack section was especially appealing to my son.
 We’ve tried a bunch of the recipes in this book already and so far have only been displeased with one of them (the granola bars – but honestly, we’re looking for rice bars so…).
 If you’d like to try a recipe from this book, check out Homemade Organic Cran-Strawberry Roll-Ups.

 As always, Daulter has given special consideration to recipe presentation and all the book’s photographs by Alexandra DeFurio are utterly amazing.
 If these images can’t win you over to healthy cooking, I’m not sure what will.
-See the slideshow below for just some of the lovely recipes offered in this book.

 One of the best things about this cookbook is that it’s not JUST a cookbook.
 Green living tips and sweet little family projects are peppered throughout the book including…